Ulm-IQO/qudi/documentation/how_to_use_config_file.md

 ===============

-Config files are essential in our software, since they tell basically which module you want to connect to each other.
-The config file is also the place where needed parameter can be saved individually for a module of you needs.
+Config files are essential in our software, since they tell basically which modules you want to connect to each other.
+The config file is also the place where needed parameters can be saved individually for a module of you needs.

 Each module is defined in a predetermined category i.e. in